vanescoo/flashcards_v02/README.md

     ```

 2.  **Run the server:**
-    From the project's root directory, run:
+    From the project's root directory, run the server on the `public` folder:
     ```bash
-    serve .
+    serve public
     ```
     The application will be available at the local address provided (e.g., `http://localhost:3000`).

 ## Application Structure

+-   `public/`: The public root directory for Firebase Hosting.
     -   `index.html`: The main entry point with Tailwind CSS CDN and import maps.
     -   `index.tsx`: The root of the React application.
     -   `App.tsx`: The main component, handling routing and layout.
     -   `context/AppContext.tsx`: Global state management for user sessions, API keys, and learning progress.
     -   `hooks/`: Contains custom hooks for interacting with `localStorage`, the Gemini API, and the Web Speech API.
     -   `components/`: Contains all React components, organized by function.
     -   `types.ts`: Global TypeScript type definitions.
     -   `constants.ts`: Shared application constants, such as SRS intervals.
+-   `firebase.json`: Firebase configuration file.
+-   `.firebaserc`: Firebase project association file.
+-   `README.md`: This file.